DallanQ/castles_of_burgundy/Manual.md

 At the start of _each_ phase, the following setup is carried out:

-- Remove all six-sided tiles remaining on the board and return them to the box (naturally not required before the first phase). <br>
+- Remove all six-sided tiles remaining on the board and return them to the box (naturally not required before the first phase).
   _(Note: Ship, mine and castle tiles can be left in place as they are all the same!
 Any remaining goods tiles are also left on the board!)_

-- Randomly draw new six-sided tiles and place them, face-up, onto the matching-coloured six-sided spaces in the six numbered depots: In a 2-player game only those spaces marked with 2s (12 spaces), in a 3-player game only those spaces marked with 2s and 3s (18 spaces), and in a 4-player game all 24 spaces will have tiles placed onto them. <br>
+- Randomly draw new six-sided tiles and place them, face-up, onto the matching-coloured six-sided spaces in the six numbered depots: In a 2-player game only those spaces marked with 2s (12 spaces), in a 3-player game only those spaces marked with 2s and 3s (18 spaces), and in a 4-player game all 24 spaces will have tiles placed onto them.
   _Note: In the three-player game only, there is an exception for the dark green space in the No. 6 depot: In phases A, C and E a castle is placed onto it as normal, but in phases B and D a mine (grey) is placed there instead!_

 - Randomly draw black-backed six-sided tiles and place them, _face-up_ , onto the black depot in the middle of the game board (draw 2 to 8 tiles, depending on player number).